corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 1. **Builds** a _Solana_ transaction containing the notary program's `commit` instruction for the input states to be spent, and any user-provided Solana instructions.
-2. **Validates** the Corda transaction time window.
+2. **Submits** the Solana transaction on-chain.
+All instructions are executed atomically.
+If a double-spend is detected, or any of the user-provided instructions fail, the entire Solana transaction is rolled back and nothing is committed to the blockchain.
-3. **Submits** the Solana transaction on-chain.
-All the instructions are executed atomically, including the spending of the input states.
-If a conflict is detected on Corda, or any of the other instructions fail, then the entire Solana transactions and nothing is committed to the blockchain.
+3. **Validates** the Corda transaction time window.
-4. **Waits** for confirmation the Solana transaction was processed and part of the blockchain.
-The notary will wait until the transaction is reached **confirmed** commitment, which takes roughtly 1 second.
+4. **Waits** for confirmation the Solana transaction was processed and is part of the blockchain.
+The notary will wait until the transaction reaches **confirmed** commitment, which takes roughly 1 second.
 5. **Signs** the Corda notarisation and returns it to the requesting node.

 ### The Solana notary program